 The general consensus among doctors and psychiatrists is that combining alcohol and antidepressants can have disastrous consequences.
-While alcoholic beverages react differently with various classes of drugs, most anti depressants will greatly accentuate the impact of alcohol on the body.
+While alcoholic beverages react differently with various classes of drugs, most antidepressants will greatly accentuate the impact of alcohol on the body.

 Although alcohol is often considered to be a self medication, this effect lasts for a short time leading to an increased risk of depression and addiction.
-Also, because both alcohol and antidepressants impact the level of seretonin in the brain, when mixed together, they can cause severe mood swings.
+Also, because both alcohol and antidepressants impact the level of serotonin in the brain, when mixed together, they can cause severe mood swings.

-- Monoamine-oxidase inhibitors (MAOIs): Some alcoholic beverages such as beer, wine, lager and sherry contain a protein called tyramine; it reacts dangerously with MAOIs and can have acute side effects such as a sudden and dangerous spike in blood pressure.
+Monoamine-oxidase inhibitors (MAOIs): Some alcoholic beverages such as beer, wine, lager and sherry contain a protein called tyramine; it reacts dangerously with MAOIs and can have acute side effects such as a sudden and dangerous spike in blood pressure.
 If you are on MAOIs, it would be best to avoid all alcoholic beverages; particularly those that contain tyramine.
 As opposed to these drugs, if you are taking a reversible MAOI such as moclobemide, its highly unlikely that you will experience any serious side effects

-- Other antidepressants: While drugs like reboxetione, venlafaxine and duloxetine do not react strongly with alcohol, the manufacturers of venlafaxine advise strongly against consuming alcohol when on the medication.
+Other antidepressants: While drugs like reboxetine, venlafaxine and duloxetine do not react strongly with alcohol, the manufacturers of venlafaxine advise strongly against consuming alcohol when on the medication.
 Similarly, drinking alcohol when on mirtazapine can augment the risk of coordination problems and make you sleepy, so it would be dangerous to drive or operate heavy machinery when using this antidepressant with alcohol.

 Combining antidepressants and alcohol can be hazardous because most drugs in the category cause side effects like: